Comparison of Hennessy Capital Acquisition Corp. IV (HCACU) and South Mountain Merger Corp. (NASDAQ:SMMCU) | New Business Observer

 Insider and Institutional Ownership

-The shares of both Hennessy Capital Acquisition Corp.
-IV and South Mountain Merger Corp. are owned by institutional investors at 84.7% and 0% respectively.
+Roughly 84.7% of Hennessy Capital Acquisition Corp.
+IV shares are owned by institutional investors while 0% of South Mountain Merger Corp. are owned by institutional investors.

 Performance